aebergl/MatSurv/Article/paper.md

 # Summary

-Survival analysis is a statistical tool for evaluating time-to-event data that is widely applied across research disciplines.
+Survival analysis is a set of methods for evaluating time-to-event data that is widely applied across research disciplines.
 Commonly reported elements of survival analysis include log-rank tests, hazard ratios (HR) and Kaplan-Meier (KM) curves.
-KM-curves are used to compare suvival durations between two groups and give users a particular estimate of survival probability at a given time; log-rank tests are used to conduct statistical inference on suvival durations between groups; and HRs provide a ratio of the hazard rates between groups.
+KM-curves are used to compare survival durations between two or more groups and give users a particular estimate of survival probability at a given time; log-rank tests are used to conduct statistical inference on survival durations between groups; and HRs provide a ratio of the hazard rates between groups.
 MATLAB (MATLAB 2018A) currently lacks functions to easily create KM-plots with accompanying risk tables.
 Furthermore, MATLAB does not